garnagar/lyng-assembler/README.md

 # Lyng Assembler
-Assembler for 16-bit [Lyng Processor](https://github.com/Zalamar/LyngProcessor) created as a part of Advanced Computer Architecture on Technical University of Denmark.
+Assembler for 16-bit [Lyng Processor](https://github.com/Zalamar/LyngProcessor).
 It converts Lyng ISA (LISA) into machine code.

+This project was created as a part of the Advanced Computer Architecture course at Technical University of Denmark.
+We designed a custom 16-bit pipelined processor using modern hardware description language Chisel, custom ISA for the processor, and this assembler.

 ## Get Started